Leading from the Middle

 00:00:14

 Hi everyone.
 Thank you for joining us.
-Uh, we're so pleased to be here at DevOps enterprise summit, to talk to you about leading from the middle, uh, and middle managers guide to impact.
-And I am Steve Perrera.
-I am the founder of visible value stream consulting and a senior director at Cappa.
-And I'm joined here by Andrew Davis.
-Who's my co-presenter and co-author
+Uh, we're so pleased to be here at DevOps Enterprise Summit to talk to you about leading from the middle, uh, a middle managers guide to impact.
+And I am Steve Pereira.
+I am the founder of Visible Value Stream Consulting and a senior director at kipato.
+And I'm joined here by Andrew Davis, who's my co-presenter and co-author.

 00:00:41

 Hey everybody.
-I'm the senior director of research and innovation at Copa.
-And, uh, while those titles may sound impressive, the reality is much more humble.
-Steve and I are both just another middle manager at Kopa.
-So we'd like to talk to you about the challenges, the opportunities of being a middle manager.
-And what does it mean to try to if, uh, execute leadership in that context?
-So there's a, actually a book called leading from the middle, uh, that we found after we came up with the name of this, uh, presentation by Scott Moz.
-He has this quote being in the middle means you have the opportunity to lead in all directions.
-So that is an extraordinarily optimistic and encouraging quote that I want you to contemplate and keep that in mind through the presentation, you have the opportunity to lead in all directions.
+I'm the Senior Director of Research and Innovation at, and, uh, while those titles may sound impressive, the reality is much more humble.
+Steve and I are both just another middle manager at coppa.
+So we'd like to talk to you about the challenges, the opportunities of being a middle manager, and what does it mean to try to if, uh, execute leadership in that context.
+So there's a, actually a book called Leading From the Middle, uh, that we found after we came up with the name of this, uh, presentation by Scott Motz.
+He has this quote, being in the middle means you have the opportunity to lead in all directions.
+So that is an extraordinarily optimistic and encouraging quote that I want you to contemplate and keep that in mind.
+Through the presentation.
+You have the opportunity to lead in all directions.
 So how can we make that a reality?

 00:01:35

-So let's start by thinking about the sources of influence in company decisions, cuz that's effectively what we're trying to do.
-If we're leading is trying to help influence the way the company makes decisions.
-So of course there is executive leadership and everybody knows they've got a lot of power and influence.
-They get things done and then their individual contributors.
-Now of course, individual contributors also have the day to day granular decision making capability.
+So let's start by thinking about the sources of influence in company decisions. 'cause that's effectively what we're trying to do, if we're leading, is trying to help influence the way the company makes decisions.
+So, of course, there is executive leadership and everybody knows they've got a lot of power and influence.
+They get things done.
+And then there are individual contributors.
+Now, of course, individual contributors also have the day-to-Day, granular decision making capability.
 They're making thousands of small decisions every day for your organization.
-And of course there's external circumstances that are guiding and, and moving your organization, uh, in different directions.
-If you're a middle manager, you're sitting somewhere here in the middle between the executive leadership tier and the individual contributors, and that is your sphere of influence.
-And we're gonna talk about that phrase, sphere of influence.
-Um, a lot in this, this presentation, I would like to remind you of this, uh, this diagram from a little organization called the DevOps research and assessment group, who came out with a little report called the state of DevOps report, which we all know and love.
+And of course, there's external circumstances that are guiding and, and moving your organization, uh, in different directions.
+If you're a middle manager, you're sitting somewhere here in the middle between the executive leadership tier and the individual contributors.
+And that is your sphere of influence.
+And we're gonna talk about that phrase, sphere of influence, um, a lot in this, this presentation, I would like to remind you of this, uh, this diagram from a little organization called the DevOps Research and Assessment Group, who came up with a little report called the State of DevOps report, which we all know and love.

 00:02:42

-And so this set of capabilities, um, that all drive software delivery performance and drive organizational performance.
-Now you'll notice here on the far left is transformational leadership.
-This has five characteristics, vision, inspirational communications, intellectual stimulation, supportive leadership and personal recognition.
-Now, if you ponder those for a minute, right, those five characteristics, those are not the exclusive purview of any one person in the organization.
-Of course, if you have a CEO who models that that's fantastic or a, you know, CIO or whoever, but that's something that all of us individually, wherever we are in the organization, we can all, um, embody that.
-Now it may be that if you're a technologist, the areas of this diagram that you have most confidence in are things like database administration and version control and so forth.
+And so this set of capabilities, um, that all drive software delivery performance, and drive organizational performance.
+Now, you'll notice here on the far left is transformational leadership.
+This has five characteristics, vision, inspirational, communications, intellectual stimulations, supportive leadership, and personal recognition.
+Now, if you ponder those for a minute, right?
+Those five characteristics, those are not the exclusive purview of any one person in the organization.
+Of course, if you have a CEO, who models that, that's fantastic, or a, you know, CIO or whoever.
+But that's something that all of us individually, wherever we are in the organization, we can all, um, embody that.
+Now, it may be that if you're a technologist, the areas of this diagram that you have most confidence in are things like database administration and version control and so forth.
 And that's fantastic.
-Now it may be that leadership is not something we're feeling as confident about as we might part.
+Now, it may be that leadership is not something we're feeling as confident about as we might part, and we, I wanna reflect on why that is.

-And we want, I wanna reflect on why that is leadership means going somewhere new by definition.
-You can't just follow anyone else.
+Leadership means going somewhere new, by definition, you can't just follow anyone else.
 Um, and when you're going someplace new, that is high risk and high reward, both socially and practically.
-And there is a social risk that we incur.
-If we express a new idea, express a new vision, criticize an existing direction, or at least call out some risks and, and, um, and limitations to a current plan.
-And so we need to know that there's that risk because that'll, if we're, if we're not conscious of that risk, it may just unconsciously suppress our confidence in leading.
+And there is a social risk that we incur if we express a new idea, express a new vision, criticize an existing direction, or at least call out some risks and, and, um, and limitations to a current plan.
+And so we need to know that there's that risk, because that'll, if we're, if we're not conscious of that risk, it may just unconsciously suppress our confidence in leading.
 And I wanna boil all of leadership down to this one statement.
 Leadership just means influence.
-So I've contemplated that for the last 25 years, it comes from this book, uh, from John Maxwell, this one sentence, I find really powerful to summarize what we're talking about when we're talking about leadership.
+So I've contemplated that for the last 25 years.
+It comes from this book, uh, from John Maxwell.
+This one sentence I find really powerful to summarize what we're talking about when we're talking about leadership, it just means influence.

 00:12:03

 So that brings us naturally back to this concept of harmony.
 And, and, you know, it's, it's a little bit more powerful than just alignment, right?
 I mean, we're, we're not just pointing people in the same direction.
 We really want them to converge, right?
-We want all the players involved to be on the same team with the same mission and ideally, you know, a unification of perspectives and incentives.
-And the, the way to do that is to really get everybody together and get all that information and context out in the open and connect the dots and really bridge the gaps between each individual involved.
-What they're focused on, what level they're looking at, you know, are they in the weeds?
+We want all the players involved to be on the same team with the same mission.
+And ideally, you know, a unification of perspectives and incentives.
+And the way to do that is to really get everybody together and get all that information and context out in the open and connect the dots and really bridge the gaps between each individual involved, what they're focused on, what level they're looking at.
+You know, are they in the weeds?
 Are they 50,000 feet above everybody else?
-Are they looking far into the horizon or are they worried about next week?
-All of these factors separate our perspectives and make it challenging for us to come together and agree and start working collaboratively and effectively.
+Are they looking far into the horizon, or are they worried about next week?
+All of these factors separate our perspectives and make it challenging for us to come together and agree and start working collaboratively and effectively, um, as we know we need to.

-Um, as we know, we need to.
-So when we look at, um, ways to facilitate this harmony and convergence of perspectives and, uh, convergence of alignments, one of the methods that we found very PO, uh, powerful over the past couple years, especially over, uh, remote work and across time zones and with very distance groups of, of people, distance, physically and distanced in terms of perspective and, and incentive is outcome mapping, which is essentially starting from a target and breaking it down to understand what is it gonna take to get there together, uh, with everybody working together.
+So when we look at, um, ways to facilitate this harmony and convergence of perspectives and, uh, convergence of alignments, one of the methods that we found very po uh, powerful over the past couple years, especially over, uh, remote work and across time zones and with very distance groups of, of people distance, physically and distanced in terms of perspective and, and incentive, is outcome mapping, which is essentially starting from a target and breaking it down to understand what is it gonna take to get there together, uh, with everybody working together.
 And, you know, this can be a product of OKRs.
-It could be a, uh, convergence on, uh, a target objective, some annual goal.
-You might have just a big hair, audacious goal that's been shared with the organization and you're tasked with making it happen.
+It could be a, uh, a, uh, convergence on, uh, a target objective, some annual goal.
+You might have just a big hairy, audacious goal that's been shared with the organization, and you're tasked with making it happen.
 So how do you understand this outcome together and all start working in service of achieving it?

 00:14:22

 So the first part that we find really powerful about mapping this out and connecting the dots is thinking about why is this outcome valuable?
 Because it's valuable for different reasons to different people.
-It's valuable for different reasons to the organization and to customers and to individual contributors and leaders and the, the ambitious new hire, all of that can come out into the open and get connected together.
-And everybody can start to understand I wasn't thinking about that, but now that I see it, it makes a lot of sense, and we can start to bring these things together and bring ourselves together.
+It's valuable for different reasons to the organization and to customers, and to individual contributors and leaders.
+And the the ambitious new hire, all of that can come out into the open and get connected together.
+And everybody can start to understand, I wasn't thinking about that, but now that I see it, it makes a lot of sense and we can start to bring these things together and bring ourselves together.
 And the next piece that's really powerful is thinking about obstacles.
-So before we, you know, start joining hands is seeing kumbaya on marching off into the sunset.
-What are the things that we're gonna trip over?
+So before we, you know, start joining hands and singing kumbaya, marching off into the sunset, what are the things that we're gonna trip over?
 What are the things we're gonna have to surmount and, and overcome?

 00:15:20

-Uh, because, you know, that's giving a chance to the folks who are more worried about what could go wrong, then worried about, you know, this is gonna be great someday.
-And, and those are dots we need to connect.
-We need to, we need to bring them into the fold and we need to achieve harmony across all of these different concerns.
-And that's just solid practice understanding what are the things we're going to struggle with.
+Uh, because, you know, that's giving a chance to the folks who are more worried about what could go wrong than worried about, you know, this is gonna be great someday.
+And, and those are dots.
+We need to connect.
+We need to, we need to bring them into the fold, and we need to achieve harmony across all of these different concerns.
+And that's just solid practice understanding what are the things we're going to struggle with?
 And so we can plan ahead to avoid them or mitigate them, or maybe even use them to our advantage.
-And so investigations are another factor here where we can start to connect efforts, specific small efforts, small, uh, discoveries that are going to help us understand more about a avoiding our obstacles and getting to our outcomes more effectively, faster with less frustration and effort.
+And so investigations are another factor here where we can start to connect efforts, specific small efforts, small, uh, discoveries that are going to help us understand more about a, avoiding our obstacles and getting to our outcomes more effectively, faster with less frustration and effort.

 00:19:13

-So to, to recap, a lot of this, what we're really talking about here is making the invisible, visible it's, it's a key factor in taking all of the information, the context, the fears, the, uh, the hopes and bringing it out into the light, bringing it to the others that we work with, the people that we depend on, the people that we want on our team, um, and having it easily understood by everybody.
+So, to, to recap a lot of this, what we're really talking about here is making the invisible visible.
+It's, it's a key factor in taking all of the information, the context, the fears, the uh, the hopes, and bringing it out into the light, bringing it to the others that we work with, the people that we depend on, the people that we want on our team, um, and having it easily understood by everybody.
 Um, we like collaborative mapping as a way of doing this.
 It's, it's really enjoyable.
 It's very energizing.
 Um, and essentially what we're, what we're doing when we're working through these sessions is working to clarify, working to identify constraints and working to address those constraints.
-And all of that effort moves us in a more positive direction, more productive direction in a more effective direction.
-So coming, uh, next year, uh, we've got a book coming out on, uh, all of this and more, and it's going to be looking at value stream management through this lens of clarity, value, and flow, and, um, what we could use from you and the audience, um, and in the community is understanding how you're leading from the middle what's working.
+And all of that effort moves us in a more positive direction, more productive direction, in a more effective direction.
+So coming, uh, next year, uh, we've got a book coming out on, uh, all of this and more, and it's going to be looking at value stream management through this lens of clarity, value, and flow.

-What's not whether you've tried collaborative ma mapping or you've discovered something else that works extremely well for bringing folks together, um, achieving harmony, achieving, uh, a greater sense of, of connection with those informal networks in your organization.
-And finally, if you want to get in touch with us after the show, uh, we'll be around on slack, but we've also got a website called, uh, inside out.
-Uh, the address is inside-out.org, and we'll soon be launching a, uh, video podcast series about everything, clarity, value, and flow.
+And, um, what we could use from you and the audience, um, and in the community is understanding how you're leading from the middle, what's working, what's not.
+Whether you've tried collaborative map mapping or you've discovered something else that works extremely well for bringing folks together, um, achieving harmony, achieving, uh, a greater sense of, of connection with those informal networks in your organization.
+And finally, if you want to get in touch with us after the show, uh, we'll be around on Slack, but we've also got a website called, uh, inside Out.
+Uh, the address is Inside out.work, and we'll soon be launching a, uh, video podcast series about everything, clarity, value, and flow.

 00:21:25